kill74/kill74/README.md

 <br>

 # 💫 About Me:
-🔭 I’m currently working on my PHP project<br>👯 I’m looking to collaborate on open source <br>🌱 I’m currently learning Linux and Bash
+🔭 I’m currently working on my React and Tailwind project<br>👯 I’m looking to collaborate on open source <br>🌱 I’m currently learning Linux, Bash and Go

 # 💻 Tech Stack: